 There will be ongoing informal assessment.
-Parents will receive a statement of their child's progress in their personal and social development in their annual report.
-All teachers, teaching assistants, midday staff and administrative staff are responsible for informing the teachers of individual pupils about notable points of personal and social development.
+Parents will receive a statement of their child's progress in their personal and social development in their annual report, which may directly reference one or both relationship and sex education.
+All teachers, teaching assistants, midday staff and administrative staff are responsible for informing the teachers of individual pupils about notable points of personal and social development, especially concerns